1. What Wild Roots Society Is

 I am the one holding the lantern here, but Wild Roots is the light.

-My background spans screenwriting, visual art, movement practices, and years of contemplative study—threads that eventually braided themselves into this quiet work.
+My background spans screenwriting, visual art, movement, and years of contemplative study—threads that eventually braided into this quiet work.

 Sedona is my home and my teacher.